How to Check Tire Pressure

 Riding on over or underinflated tires can lead to a variety of issues.
 According to Team Ryan Automotive, there are three main reasons to keep your tire pressure at the manufacturer’s recommended level:

-1. Accident prevention: If you’re riding on an underinflated tire, the weight of your vehicle will put extra strain on the tire’s treads, leading to them becoming worn down quicker.
+1. Accident prevention: If you’re riding on an underinflated tire, the weight of your vehicle will put extra strain on the tire’s treads, leading to them becoming worn down quickly.
 When treads start to wear out, your vehicle’s handling will suffer and can potentially cause an accident.
 Conversely, overinflated tires are at increased risk of a blowout and can affect a vehicle’s handling.

 2. Improved fuel economy: With prices at the pump being up, doing the basics to keep your car’s fuel economy as efficient as possible should be a no-brainer.
 Tires at a lower pressure require more gas to go, so you may find yourself at the pump more often if your tires also need to fill up.